Debugging

 object in the Variables tab.
 They can be expanded to see their "raw" original data, as well what fieldtype they're managed by, and their augmented value.

-How to Enable the Debug Bar
+How to enable the debug bar#

 You need to require the package with Composer.

-composer require --dev barryvdh/laravel-debugbar
+composer require --dev barryvdh/laravel-debugbarshellshell

 And then enable it in your .env